AMERICAN GOAT SOCIETY (AGS) BOARD MEMBER CODE OF ETHICS

 The Board determines when classifiers are needed and votes on whether to accept a successful candidate who has completed the training.

-Current classifiers are Alice Hall of California, Ann Weikel of Pennsylvania, Tim Flickinger of Indiana, and Keith Harrell of North Carolina.
+Current classifiers are Alice Hall of California, Tim Flickinger of Indiana, and John Pfeiler of New York.

 SO, YOU WANT TO BE A JUDGE